AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 ## 6. ACT ##
 Based on the conclusions drawn from our analysis , the proposed recommendations should focus on the gaps that can help improve the tracking of variables realted to user health.
-Hence, the following areas are proposed for Bella marketing.
+With the stakeholders interest in consideration which involves cost saving and optimisation of resource, the following areas are proposed for Bella marketing to further explore.
 #### <p> 6.1 Recommendations <p> ####
 <ol>
-<li> Enhance the products to track BMI since it seems that participants have truuble logging in this data.</li>
+<li> Enhance the exisiting products to include BMI tracking since it is an obvious gap.
+It seems that participants have trouble or finds it inconvenient logging in this data.</li>
 <li> Create a tracker or reminder to hit some form of target activity level on low activity days on monday, tuesday and thursday.</li>
 <li> Create a new function in the products that can regulate sleep time.</li>
 </ol>